OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu-gui/statecu-gui.md

 StateCU GUI code and other electronic assets are housed in the following repositories.

-**The software is not currently maintained in a GitHub repository - can fill in the table once a repository is created.**
+**The software is not currently maintained in a GitHub repository.**

 StateCU GUI software should be updated using a "feature branch" approach as per the [OpenCDSS Workflow](../workflow/workflow.md) and StateCU GUI developer documentation.